argoproj/argo-events/docs/eventsources/catup.md

 # Calender EventSource - Catchup
 Catchup feature allow Calender eventsources to execute the missed schedules from last run.
-This feature is very similar to Airflow Catchup feature.

 ## Enable Catchup forEventSource Definition
 User can configure catchup on each events in eventsource.